Can employers play a role in the commuting habits of their employees?

 Offering a transportation program is an inexpensive investment that pays with numerous benefits.

-- Attract and retain employees - Build a reputation as a worker- and environmentally- friendly company.
+Attract and retain employees - Build a reputation as a worker- and environmentally- friendly company.
 Transportation programs reduce the costs involved to get to and from work.

 How does the Wisconsin Department of Transportation support employers with transportation programs?

-The Wisconsin RIDESHARE Coordinator is available to employers across the state to answer questions, suggest resources, and make connections with potential partners in your area.
-Contact Wisconsin RIDESHARE
+The Wisconsin RIDESHARE Coordinator is available to employers across Wisconsin to answer questions, suggest resources, and make connections with potential partners in your area.

 RIDESHARE is a free service provided by the State of Wisconsin to connect commuters with a carpool or Bike Buddy.
 For employers who wish to make carpool or Bike Buddy matches a key component of their transportation program, ask about a customized RIDESHARE website for your business.
 Customization options include a unique URL that displays your company logo and messaging.